xKHUNx/xKHUNx.github.io/_posts/2020-03-26-machine-learning-for-beginners-using-ai-to-write-simple-functions-like-iseven.md

 Well, at least now you can brag to your friends how you had managed to **force an AI to write simple functions** for you.
 XD

+The code and jupyter notebook for this tutorial can be found [here](https://github.com/xKHUNx/ml-iseven).

 I hope you learn a thing or two from this tutorial, or at least enjoyed it.
 Stay tuned for more content on programming!